hashicorp/envconsul/README.md

 }
 ```

-**Commands specified on the command line take precedence over those defined in a config file!**
+Please note: Vault secrets always take precedence over consul prefixes.
+This is to mitigate a security vulnerability.

 Examples
 --------